johnnymcgcodes/Data_Science_Portfolio/README.md

 Data Science Portfolio

 ## Project 1
-Predicting Type 2 Diabetes with Machine Learning Determining type 2 diabetes risk with a variety of features such as diet and exercise.
+Predicting Type 2 Diabetes with Machine Learning, using a variety of features such as diet and exercise.

 Data Science Approach:
 * Prediction Challenge